Physics Informed Token Transformer for Solving Partial Differential Equations: Results

 \subsection{Rollout}

 An important test of viability for operator learning models as surrogate models is how error accumulates over time.
 In real-world predictions, we often must autoregressively predict into the future, where training data is not available.
-We see in figure \ref{fig:1d_rollout} that our PITT shows significantly less error accumulation at large rollout times for all time-dependent data sets.
+OFormer results are not presented here due to instability in autoregressive rollout.
+We see in table \ref{tab:rollout_results} that our PITT variants shows significantly less final error at large rollout times for all time-dependent data sets, with the exception of PITT DeepONet using our novel embedding method when compared to the baseline model on KdV.
+Error accumulation is shown in figure \ref{fig:1d_rollout_standard} for standard embedding, where PITT shows both lower final error and improved total error accumulation.
+The novel embedding error accumulation plot is given in the appendix in figure \ref{fig:1d_rollout_novel}.
 In these experiments, we used the models trained in the next-step fashion from section our 1D benchmarks.
-We start with the first 10 frames from each trajectory in the test set for the 1D data sets and the initial condition for the 2D test data set and autoregressively predict the entire rollout.
+We start with the first 10 frames from each trajectory in the test set for the 1D data sets and the only initial condition for the 2D test data set and autoregressively predict the entire rollout.

-A visualization of 2D rollout is given in figure \ref{fig:2d_rollout_ns}.
-At long rollout times, especially $T=25s$ and $T=30s$, PITT is able to accurately predict large-scale features, with accurate prediction of some of the smaller scale features.
+A visualization of 2D rollout for our novel embedding method is given in figure \ref{fig:2d_rollout_ns}.
+At long rollout times, especially $T=25s$ and $T=30s$, PITT FNO is able to accurately predict large-scale features, with accurate prediction of some of the smaller scale features.
 FNO, on the other hand, has begun to predict noticeably different features from the ground truth, and does not match small-scale features well.
+Similarly, PITT DeepONet is able to approximately match large-scale features in magnitude (lighter color), whereas DeepONet noticably differs even at large scales.
 1D rollout comparison plots are given in the appendix.